bendr/bender/misc/data-model.md

 The properties of a component are *name* and *value* pairs that can parametrize the rendering and behavior of the component.

-The property defaults provide default values for some of the properties.

 The watches of a component are *inputs* and *outputs* pairs that define the behavior of a component with regards to the values of properties and the